What is a Diatom? Biology, Art, Architectures.

 What is a Diatom?

-Often transparent, diatom shells are tough and can stay intact for millions of years.
+Diatom shells are transparent-and-tough and can stay intact for millions of years.
 There are a huge diversity of species and forms; some attach together, creating chains, fans, and other shapes.

 (More about diatoms)